stefanobartoletti/nuxt-social-share/README.md

 An additional `social-share-button--styled` class will be added to the `<a>` element if `:styled="true"`, while the `<span>` element will not be rendered if `:label="false"`.

 > **Note**
 > - The component comes unstyled by default, only providing some minimal flex properties to correctly align icon and label; you can use the elements classes to apply every style according to your design.
-Or, if you use Tailwind, you can style it by directly applying classes to the component, that will be applied to the `<a>` element.
+Or, if you use Tailwind, you can style it by directly applying classes to the component, that will be passed down to the `<a>` element.
 > - Custom styles or additional classes can also be used when using the `styled` version.
 > - The only required prop is `network`, other like `styled` or `label` are best set from the module options (see 'Configuration' below)
 > - The component only provides a single share button.
 As you will typically need to use more of them at once, you should place them inside a wrapper to distribute them according to your design.